Ernesto Mahieux

-Ernesto Mahieux (born 12 July 1946) is an Italian actor, sometimes credited under the name Ernesto Maiè.
+Ernesto Mahieux (born 12 July 1946), sometimes credited under the name Ernesto Maiè, is an Italian actor.

 Biography

 Born in Naples in 1946, he abandoned school to work in different jobs and to live in Milan and Rome.

 From the second half of the seventies and eighties, with the role of the first comic, he took numerous parts, such as Teresa Esposito of Alberto Sciotti (1980), Tanti Auguri and Eternamente.;